-- 19.1 At the Annual Meeting of the Authority, the Authority shall appoint such Standing Committees and may at any time appoint such other Committees, Sub Committees, working panels or other groups necessary to discharge the functions of the Authority. - 19.2 As soon as reasonably practicable after the Annual Meeting, the Authority shall convene a meeting of each Standing Committee to elect a Chairperson and Deputy Chairperson from amongst the Committee's Members where such appointments are not prescribed under the Scheme of Delegation. - 19.3 The Chairperson and Deputy Chairperson of each Standing Committee shall be elected for a period not exceeding one year but on ceasing to hold office at the end of their elected term shall be eligible for re-election unless six successive terms have been served.

-19.4 All meetings of Committees or Sub Committees shall be summoned by the Chief Executive.
+- 19.1 At the Annual Meeting of the Authority, the Authority shall appoint such Standing Committees and may at any time appoint such other committees, sub-committees, working panels or other groups necessary to discharge the functions of the Authority. - 19.2 As soon as reasonably practicable after the Annual Meeting, the Authority shall convene a meeting of each Standing Committee to elect a Chairperson and Deputy Chairperson from amongst the Committee's members where such appointments are not prescribed under the Scheme of Delegation. - 19.3 All meetings of Committees or Sub Committees shall be summoned by the Chief Executive.